The Quake (film): Plot

 After the earthquake, Marit enters Konrad's office to find it mostly destroyed, except for a picture of her as a child with her father.
-Kristian, Julia, and Sondre, now reunited, arrive at their old home in Geiranger by ferry.
-Descriptions at the end explain that Norway has the most seismic activity north of the Alps, and that a major earthquake is expected to hit Norway in the coming future, but it is unknown when it will hit.
+Kristian, Julia, and Sondre arrive at their old home in Geiranger.
+Descriptions at the end explain that Norway has the most seismic activity north of the Alps, and that a major earthquake is expected to hit Norway in the coming future.